villageenergy/DER-Control/README.md

 For now because the microgridId and deviceId for representative device are not parameterized, the following code in .yaml file can be altered accordingly to address the representative DER:

 WHERE "microgridId" = 'IN-demo-dss-0001' and "deviceId" = 'demo-dss-001'

+# Sending and receiving MQTT messages to/from representative DER

+The interaction with DER device will happen in SageMaker.
+This code should be added based on appropriate criteria.